denck007/growControl/README.md

 The initial goal is to control a light with a few tempature sensors and fans.
 Future goals include automated watering, pH testing, and possibly control for hydroponics.

+Dependencies:
+*Adafruit_DHT: Must be included in your sys.path